BeanstalkFarms/Beanstalk-Analytics/docs/admins.md

    2. Run `gsutil cors set cors.json gs://BUCKET_NAME`.
    This ensures that bucket resources are accessible from any origin.

+To run the application, you should create three buckets (all following this same process).

+1. A **testing** bucket, used for unit tests.
+2. A **dev** bucket, used during development while testing new features and bug fixes.
+3. A **prod** bucket, used as the production backend for the application.

 Test that everything is working by uploading a test file to the bucket, then using the bucket's public url (with the file name appended) to view the contents.